Juror urges U.S. judge to uphold $80 million Roundup verdict against Bayer

 Bayer, which bought Roundup maker Monsanto for $63 billion last year, says Roundup and its active ingredient glyphosate are safe for human use and not carcinogenic.
 It faces Roundup cancer lawsuits by more than 13,400 plaintiffs.

-The company in filings on Monday only identified the writer as “juror #5.”
+The company in filings on Monday only identified the letter writer as “juror #5.”

 A lawyer for the company said he had observed the juror attending Tuesday’s hearing, talking to Hardeman’s lawyers and hugging Hardeman and his wife.
-Bayer said the juror had also displayed bias against the company during jury selection.
+Bayer said juror #5 had also displayed bias against the company during jury selection.

+It was juror #5 who was responsible for bringing allegedly improper comments by another juror to the attention of the judge who ultimately excused that other juror without giving Monsanto a chance to challenge the dismissal, according to court filings by Bayer.

 Last week’s letter marks the second time jurors in the Roundup litigation called on judges to uphold their verdicts.